Dental Implants: Frequently Asked Questions

 To learn which type of implant restoration will work for you, we encourage you to schedule a consultation with Dr. Stevens at his Greenwood, IN family dentist office.
 Here, he will examine your teeth and oral health to devise a solution customized to your unique needs.

 Why are dental implants the best solution for tooth replacement?

 A dental implant-supported restoration is the only available solution that replaces the tooth at the root.
 This effectively prevents bone loss in the jaw.
 Bone loss in the jaw can alter your facial features causing your mouth to sink into your face, your chin to look more pointed, and wrinkles to appear.

 People who choose traditional dentures and bridges will have to deal with the consequences of bone atrophy.
 Dentures also cause slurred speech and embarrassing moments when they slip around in the mouth or even fall out.
 Dental bridges require the neighboring teeth to be permanently reduced, damaging them.
 A dental implant-supported restoration is the next best option for natural teeth.

 Are they safe?

 Yes, they have been around for many years and have only improved as dental technology advances.
 Placing dental implants into the jaw bone is now a fairly routine procedure and yields a 95% or higher success rate.
 The implant posts are made out of the biocompatible material titanium.
 The human bone tissue will grow around the titanium implant and fuse to it.

 Are there any downsides?

-The time involved to complete the dental implant process is fairly long, especially compared to other solutions like dentures and dental bridges.
+The time involved in completing the dental implant process is fairly long, especially compared to other solutions like dentures and dental bridges.
 The difference is several months versus several weeks.
 Exactly how many months your case will take depends on many factors discussed at your consultation with Dr. Stevens at his Greenwood, IN family dentist office.